 Do you want to know how to get into running for weightlifters?
-Important to recognize is that the general health benefits of running are so profound as to be highly beneficial for lifting weights.
-Not only will you have more muscle, but your lower resting heart rate will be such that you’ll sleep more deeply and be more anabolic, more of the time, resulting in greater muscle growth throughout the day.
+Important to recognize is that the public health benefits of running are so profound as to be highly beneficial for lifting weights.
+Not only will you have more muscle, but your lower resting heart rate will be such that you’ll sleep more deeply and be more anabolic, resulting in more significant muscle growth throughout the day.

-But if you’re used to lifting weights–actually a relatively sedentary form of training–how do you get to where you’re able to appreciate cardio training or sprinting?
+But if you’re used to lifting weights–a relatively passive form of training–how do you get to where you can appreciate cardio movement or sprint?
 Here are some tips:

 Get the Right Training Gear

 Investing in a few of the right pieces of equipment can make quite a big difference to your training.
 One example of this is investing in the right shoes.
 When you do this, you’ll find that your impact with the pavement or treadmill causes less of a jolt through your body and that you can run faster with less discomfort.
 Also, wearing comfortable gear allows you to enjoy the mental and emotional benefits of training without getting distracted.

 Another tip is to invest in a running watch or fitness tracker with GPS built-in.
 This will allow you to monitor the routes you take and see data such as your average splits (the time you take to run 1 mile), energy expenditure, heart rate, and calorie burn.